MontealegreLuis/api-problem-spring-boot/README.md

 }
 ```

+Exceptions stack traces can be included in the API Problem body.
-By default, exceptions stack traces are disabled, but you can override this behavior
+Stack traces aren't included by default, but you can override this behavior.

 ```java
 @ControllerAdvice